PrefectHQ/prefect/docs/host/index.md

 !!! tip "`PREFECT_API_URL` required when running Prefect inside a container"
-    You must set the API server address to use Prefect within a container, such a a Docker container.
+    You must set the API server address to use Prefect within a container, such as a Docker container.

     You can save the API server address in a [Prefect profile](/concepts/settings/).
 Whenever that profile is active, the API endpoint will be be at that address.